-Friends of Kenya Rising exists to support our western Kenya partner, Kenya Rising, to assist needy students and families as they rise out of poverty.
+Friends of Kenya Rising exists to support our western Kenya partner, United Kenya Rising, to assist needy students and families as they rise out of poverty.

 We are a new organization, yet our work goes back more than 18 years.
 We are made up of volunteers and donors who were previously the driving force behind two entities, Maine-based Friends of Kakamega (FoK) and New York-based Crossroads Springs Africa (CSA).